Summary of Anti Poverty Week in 2013

-- Government House, Parliament House, town hall, government office
+- Parliament House, town hall, government office, civic centre, bank

-- welfare agency, community centre, youth centre, RSL club, medical centre
+- welfare agency, community centre, medical centre, youth centre

-- church, church hall, university, TAFE, school, library, art gallery, bookshop
+- church, church hall, university, TAFE college, high school, primary school

-- kitchen, café, hotel, restaurant, bar, store, shopping centre, car park
+- kitchen, café, hotel, restaurant, store, shopping centre, railway station

-- street corner, highway, mall, market, square, foreshore, oval, garden
+- mall, market, square, car park, esplanade, park, stairwell, garden

-The Week was loosely coordinated through a National Facilitating Group, with the two honorary National Co-Chairs based in Adelaide and Sydney, a part-time National Coordinator in Brisbane and part-time National Liaison Officer in Sydney.
+The Week was loosely coordinated through a National Facilitating Group, with an honorary National Chair in Sydney and an honorary Deputy Chair in Adelaide.
+The part-time National Coordinator was based in Brisbane and the part-time National Liaison Officer in Sydney.
 Key organisational roles were played by Co-Chairs and Facilitating Groups in each State and Territory.
 These Co-Chairs were the heads or senior managers of the following organisations: